MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 #### Attach a request of consent to send direct invoices to a particular invoice

-You can request for consent to send direct invoices to a payer of particular invoice.
-Consent window is displayed to user after invoice link is paid.
-If user has already granted consent to the invoice issuer, consent window will not be displayed to user.
+You can request for consent to send `InvoiceDirect` to a payer with particular invoice.
+Consent window is displayed to the user after `InvoiceLink` is paid.
+If user has already granted consent to the invoice issuer, consent window will not be displayed to the user.

 ```
 POST api/v1/directinvoiceconsents